dumpidum/CTD-Crested-Canary-Photographer/README.md

 Please let us know of any bugs or imperfections.
 Your input will be greatly appreciated.
 It has been a wonderful learning experience for us.

 Contributors
-Ignat Babenko, Kevin Kirui, Andrew Shapiro, Fabian Aparicio
+Ignat Babenko, Kelvin Kirui, Andrew Shapiro, Fabian Aparicio